RapidsAtHKUST/UNIPAR/README.md

 ## Pre-requisites:

-CUDA 3.5+ to support atomic features
+CUDA 3.5+

-GCC 4.9+ with support of C11 features
+GCC 4.9+

 *tbb library* used for parallel sort and scan on CPU

 ## Build UNIPAR:
+mkdir build
+cd build
+cmake ..
+make

 ## Run UNIPAR:
 ### Run on a single machine: